top of page

 Sabina Spielrein (1885-1942)

 After her murder in Russia in the Holocaust, Spielrein’s pioneering insight to psychoanalysis and her research papers fell into almost absolute oblivion for a period of over thirty-five years.
 She was not mentioned, or just briefly referred to, in the classic works on Freud or the history of psychoanalysis (Ernest Jones, Peter Gay, Nancy Chodorov).
 Her contributions were first brought into focus when the first cache of documents pertaining to her was recovered in the Psychological Institute in Geneva in 1977.
 She had left her personal papers with her colleague Edouard Claparède for safekeeping during her time in Russia (she never came back).
-A Jungian analyst, Aldo Carotenuto, published some of the recovered collection in Diario di una segreta simmetria: Sabina Spielrein tra Jung e Freud (1980), published in English as A Secret Symmetry: Sabina Spielrein between Jung and Freud (1982).
+A Jungian analyst, Aldo Carotenuto, published some of the recovered collection in Diario di una segreta simmetria: Sabina Spielrein tra Jung e Freud (1980), published in English as Secret Symmetry: Sabina Spielrein between Jung and Freud (1982).
 It comprised some of the Spielrein-Jung correspondence dated 1911-1918, the Spielrein- Freud correspondence dated 1909-1923, selections from Spielrein’s diary in the years 1909 to 1912, and other letters from her colleagues.
 Carotenuto supplemented the recovered papers with “The Story” that placed Spielrein within an unfavourable framework.
 He laid emphasis on her personal life – most especially, on her relationship with Jung and her adolescent illness – and minimized the importance of her scientific achievements.
 Carotenuto situated Spielrein exclusively in a triangulated relationship with Jung and Freud, and furthermore, objectified her by reducing her to the details contained in anonymous case studies discussed by the two men in correspondence.
-Carotenuto’s view of Spielrein has been repeated and consolidated by many scholars, writers and creators of culture, most importantly by John Kerr, Christopher Hampton and David Cronenberg.
+Carotenuto’s view of Spielrein has been repeated and consolidated by many scholars, writers and creators of culture, most importantly by John Kerr, Christopher Hampton, and David Cronenberg.

 The 1980s and 1990s saw an intense inquiry that resulted in unearthing a large number of forgotten papers pertaining to Spielrein: these included diary extracts from 1906/1907 (Jeanne Moll), hospital records and correspondence between Jung or Bleuler and Spielrein’s family (Bernard Minder), childhood Russian diaries, German student diaries, and family letters (Irene Wackenhut and Anke Willke), Russian letters to Spielrein’s mother and excerpts from the Russian diary (Henry Lothane).
 The Jung Estate gave permission to release Jung’s letters to Spielrein – they appeared in a corrected German version of A Secret Symmetry (1986).
 German Complete Works (1987) included her doctoral dissertation, “Destruction” and thirty-two other papers dating 1912-1931.
 Magnus Ljunggren and Sabine Richebächer managed to contact survivors who were able to provide testimonies about Spielrein.
 Spielrein's texts are being systematically translated into other languages, especially English (Covington Coline & Barbara Wharton, 2003, 2015; Ruth Cape & Raymond Burt, 2018; Pamela Cooper-White & Felicity Kelcourse, 2019).
 Much of her rediscovered archive, however, remains in a private collection in Switzerland and has not been published or systematically studied.

 Turn of the 20th century and, most importantly, 21st century saw a number of publications offering a reassessment of Spielrein's biography and scholarly achievements.
-The most significant included: Alexander Etkind (1997), Lothane (1999, 2007, 2012, 2016), Covington & Wharton (2003, 2015), Richebächer’s German biography (2008), John Launer’s English biography (2014), Adrienne Harris (2015), Cooper-White (2015, 2017), Michael Plastow (2018), Cooper-White & Kelcourse (2019).
+The most significant included: Alexander Etkind (1997), Henry Lothane (1999, 2007, 2012, 2016), Coline Covington & Barbara Wharton (2003, 2015), Sabine Richebächer’s German biography (2008), John Launer’s English biography (2014), Adrienne Harris (2015), Pamela Cooper-White (2015, 2017), Michael Plastow (2018), Cooper-White & Felicity Kelcourse (2019), Klara Naszkowska (2025).
+Almost all of Spielrein's works have now been translated into English, and many other languages (see: Key Publications, Recent & Forthcoming Publications).

 Spielrein family: , Sabina, Emilia and Jan in front, Eva with Isaac middle row left, Nikolai and probably Mosya at back, others unknown, 1896.